zwangphy/myLeetCode/leetcode/majority_element.md

                 return nums[i]
 ```

-If the majority element is not gaurenteed to be > n/2, exit the for loop and
+If the majority element is not gaurenteed to be > n/2, complete the for loop and
 ```
 return max(count,key=count.get)
 ```